 Defect detected on keyboard frame.

-Automated visual inspection solutions from Radiant capture extremely detailed images of complex parts thanks to the high resolution and high dynamic range of Radiant’s imaging photometers and colorimeters.
+Automated visual inspection solutions from Radiant capture extremely detailed images of complex parts thanks to the high resolution and high dynamic range of Radiant’s imaging photometers.
 Using single- or multi-camera integrations, manufacturers can capture and stitch several images of large arrays at up to 29 megapixels (6576 x 4384 CCD pixels) to find minute defects precisely and quickly.

 Key gap width